KnowledgeCaptureAndDiscovery/somef/docs/index.md

 - **Citation**: Preferred citation (usually in `.bib` form) as the authors have stated in their readme file.
 - **Installation instructions**: A set of instructions that indicate how to install a target repository
 - **Invocation**: Execution command(s) needed to run a scientific software component
-- **Usage notes**: Assumptions and considerations recorded by the authors when executing a software component.
+- **Usage examples**: Assumptions and considerations recorded by the authors when executing a software component, or examples on how to use it.
 - **Download URL**: URL where to download the target software (typically the installer, package or a tarball to a stable version)
 - **Requirements**: Pre-requisites and dependencies needed to execute a software component.
 - **Contact**: Contact person responsible for maintaining a software component